-It’s the Nikon D7200, one of the best DSLRs that the company has ever made in the last couple of years and one that is still relevant in 2018 even after its successor, the D7500, has been released.
+It’s the D7200, one of Nikon’s best cameras ever made in the last couple of years and one that is still relevant in 2018 even after its successor, the D7500, has been released.
 The D7xx series of cameras have always been extremely popular among those photographers looking for a prosumer camera but not in need of a full frame sensor and the D7200 certainly builds on that formula to bring even more compelling package than the older models did.
 The AA filter free APS-C sensor is still here to provide you with maximum details in your photos and so are the advanced phase detect AF system, dual SD card slots, fast shooting capabilities, great battery life, rugged weather sealed body, high-resolution LCD, 100% accurate viewfinder and so are the many other things that made these series of cameras what they are.

 If you’ve ever wondered how a nicely designed mid-sized enthusiast-oriented DLSR should look like, then the Nikon D7200 is a certain fine example of a design philosophy that just works.
 The first you want to make sure is done right when designing such a camera is to keep the build quality at a high level and Nikon have managed to do so with magnesium alloy construction, tightly assembled body parts, weather sealing gaskets where needed, anti-slippery materials and buttons/dials that feel just right when being pressed and offer decent feedback.
 It all feels very reassuring in the hand and oozes out the confidence that the D7200 will be able to handle almost everything you threw at it and survive even in the less flattering weather conditions.
 The grip on the front of the camera could be a little larger for this size of a DSLR, but most photographers will find it comfortable enough, especially if you pair it with the optional battery grip.
 We also like that Nikon have managed to keep the weight down as much as possible, since it’s certainly not the heaviest DSLR around at 765 grams (including its battery) and won’t be cumbersome to carry around, especially if you pair it with one of smaller primes like the Nikon’s own 50mm f1.8 or the 35mm f1.8 lenses.